BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

 * Send BEAM to Receiver
 * Stay online until Receiver confirms the transaction

-::attention: When sending the address make sure you use a secure communication channel.
+.. attention:: Make sure that the address is received untampered by using a **secure communication channel**.

-::attention: Make sure the entire address is sent to the Sender as it’s longer than it appears on the screen.
-Don’t forget to double check the value in whichever messenger app of your choice because viruses and malware on your computer may change your address while it’s in the clipboard.
+.. attention:: When copying the address to the Beam Wallet app please verify visually that the address in the wallet looks exactly like the address in the secure messaging app, because viruses and malware on your computer may change your address while it’s in the clipboard.

 In order to send BEAM, you will need to click the magenta ‘Send’ button at the top right corner.
 This will open the Send screen.
 Make sure you have the correct address and paste the Receiver’s Beam address in the ‘Send To’ field.